fmaguire/data_ordinality_paper/manuscript.md

 Adverse effects of medical treatment are responsible for 2.8% of all deaths in the US [@140XZkS8r].
 A major cause of these adverse medical outcomes is error in the transmission and communication of information between healthcare workers (HCW) [@1EgScuf8f].
-These errors are very common, with manually entered pathology data having errors in 76% of patients records [@UwDcTEu8], and transcription errors (misinterpreation of written/spoken orders and mistakes copying prescriptions) responsible for 2-14% of medication errors [@DhnNgERL].
+These errors are very common, with manually entered pathology data having errors in 76% of patients records [@UwDcTEu8], and transcription errors (misinterpretation of written/spoken orders and mistakes copying prescriptions) responsible for 2-14% of medication errors [@DhnNgERL].
 Additionally, these errors are not evenly distributed across medical information with some specific pieces of data having error rates as high as 26.9% [@184pUTqaA].

-While errors in patient data can have disastorous consequences for that patient, these mistakes can also have much more wide-ranging impact.
+While errors in patient data can have disastrous consequences for that patient, these mistakes can also have much more wide-ranging impact.
 Retrospective and prospective analysis of datasets derived from patient chart data make up a huge proportion of clinical research publications [@EJpntCLW,@UwDcTEu8].
 These datasets are often used to construct or update research databases that are re-used by large numbers of later studies.
 Some of these databases may have error rates as high as 26.9% for some pieces of data [@184pUTqaA].